Article: Working from Home

 - HM Revenue and Customs department

-Other professionals such as accountants, solicitors, financial advisers and business consultants can also be useful if you're prepared to pay for their services.
+Other professionals such as Accountants, Solicitors, Financial Advisers and Business Consultants can be useful if you're prepared to pay for their services.

-You can also get advice on starting a business and becoming self-employed from the government website GOV.UK - see 'Businesses and Self-Employed' under Further Information.
+You can also get advice on starting a business and becoming self-employed from the government website GOV.UK - see 'Businesses and Self-Employed' on the website's homepage.

 Dealing with interruptions